 The porous clay pellets have made their way into the home as a growing medium for indoor plants.
 Leca is a passive hydroponic, or semi hydro, system, meaning the plant only uses water to receive its nutrients, and there is no pump technology.
 The water is distributed to the plants by the Leca pebbles, which absorb and hold moisture from a reservoir of water at the bottom of the pot.

-how is Leca made and how does it work?
+How is Leca soil made and how does Leca work?

 Leca is produced by heating clay in a rotary kiln, which breaks and shapes the material into lots of little balls.
 These expand and burst as they heat, creating small air pockets throughout the pellets.
 The resulting clay pebbles have a round shape and porous surface.
 These characteristics have made it a great choice to grow plants in because they deliver moisture to the plant’s root system without the danger of overwatering.